pyinstaller/pyinstaller/doc/bootloader-building.rst

 `vagrant provision GUEST`.
 They will build both 32- and 64-bit bootloaders.

 .. [#] Except of guest `osxcross`, which will build the OS X SDK and cctools
-       as described in section :ref:`cross-building for mac os x`.
+       as described in section :ref:`cross-building for macos`.

 When building the bootloaders, the guests are sharing the PyInstaller distribution folder and will put the built executables onto